Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 In-app purchases and Samurai mode

 I tried to mention during the feature overview that there are features only available with Samurai mode.
-I’m not saying it is mandatory but worth considering it once you are comfortable with the app.
+I’m not saying it is mandatory, but it is worth considering once you are comfortable with the app.
 Read more about it here.

 Koala Sampler VS SP404